 A participating employee may elect to receive distributions from his or her account beginning in a specified payment year no sooner than three years after the calendar year to which the deferred compensation relates, to be paid in a lump sum or in annual installments not to exceed ten years, according to the participating employee's election.
 This election is made at the time when the participating employee makes an election to defer compensation.
 The participating employee may subsequently elect to delay the year in which deferred compensation is paid, provided that such election must be made at least 12 months before the year in which payment was previously scheduled to occur, must specify a new payment year that is at least five years after the year in which payment was to be made and will not take effect for 12 months.
-A participating employee will also receive distributions upon the occurrence of certain events specified in Deferral Plan, including termination of employment.
+A participating employee will also receive distributions in accordance with his or her deferral elections, which may include a specified payment date, and upon a separation from service, death, disability and/or a change in control of Landec.